sebsebmc/helldivers-history/docs/index.md

   <h2>Welcome Helldiver!</h2>
 </div>

-This page does not auto-update, but the data should update about every 10 minutes.
+This page does not auto-update and the underlying data is collected every 10 minutes.

 ```js
 const status = FileAttachment('./data/helldivers.json').json();